 Social media marketing is often praised as a driver of DTC purchases, but that’s not entirely accurate.
 According to various market research studies, 67% of users have not made purchases via social media.
 Instead, the value of social media lies in its consumer engagement elements that cultivate brand affinity.

-In 2019, this can even take the form of “social justice” marketing.
+This can even take the form of “social justice” marketing.
 According to recent data from Accenture, 62% of consumers want brands “to take a stand on current and broadly relevant issues”.
 One prominent example occurred when Heidi Zack, CEO of the DTC lingerie brand ThirdLove, wrote an open letter to Victoria’s Secret condemning comments from CMO Ed Razek.
 This letter was published in the New York Times and shared across ThirdLove’s social channels, eliciting a resoundingly positive response from customers.

 To paraphrase Google Canada head of marketing Fab Dolan, the most successful DTC brands are those that understand the interplay between experiences and transactions.
 Customers are loyal to the brands that make them feel something, which makes experiential engagement strategies ideal for DTC markets.
 This can take many forms depending on your audience, but some examples include: